docb/dbRackModules/README.md

 A cpu friendly polyphonic Rack v2 version of the Diode Rimg Modulator released in the JE-plugin for Rack v1.

 ### SWF
-A cpu friendly polyphonic Rack v2 version of the Sharp Wavefolder of the Agave Rack v1 plugin.
+A cpu friendly stereo polyphonic Rack v2 version of the Sharp Wavefolder of the Agave Rack v1 plugin.

 ### JWS
-A cpu friendly polyphonic waveshaper based on the De Jong Attractor algorithm of Nozoïd Sin WS.
+A cpu friendly stereo polyphonic waveshaper based on the De Jong Attractor algorithm of Nozoïd Sin WS.

 ### CLP
-A cpu frienfly polyphonic clipper/waveshaper with 9 different selectable algorithms.
+A cpu frienfly stereo polyphonic clipper/waveshaper with 9 different selectable algorithms.

 ### CWS
 A cpu friendly polyphonic chebyshev waveshaper with up to 16 coefficients (to be passed in the polyphonic input)